microsoft/vscode/.devcontainer/README.md

 # Notes

 The container comes with VS Code Insiders installed.
-To run it from an Integrated Terminal use `VSCODE_IPC_HOOK_CLI= /usr/bin/code-insiders .`.
+To run it from an Integrated Terminal use `env -i HOME="$HOME" DISPLAY="$DISPLAY" WAYLAND_DISPLAY="$WAYLAND_DISPLAY" $SHELL -lic code-insiders`.